Palette

 Returns

-if the color is found in the palette andFalse
+`Trueif the color is found in the palette andFalseotherwise.

 - delattr(self, name, /)